 Start seeing the fruits of your labor

 Now that we’ve busted the myth and shown that store pages can provide easier management at the local level, be used in localized ad strategies, and make your local business presence easier to find, it’s time to get started.
 However, if the thought of scaling this localized marketing strategy across limitless locations seems daunting, a tool like SOCi can help!
-SOCi’s Social product is designed for multi-location marketers and simplifies the social media collaboration between corporate and local teams.
+SOCi’s Social Solution is designed for multi-location marketers and simplifies the social media collaboration between corporate and local teams.

 Through SOCi’s Content Manager, multi-location businesses can share content libraries across Facebook store pages, discover top-performing content, and develop multi-location workflows.
 For more information about how SOCi can help your multi-location business win its local social media strategy and localized marketing strategy as a whole, request a demo today.
 Don’t forget to tune back in next month to see which marketing myth-buster we’ll crack next!